DaniCarmo/South-West-Yoga-P1/README.md

 - The photos used throughout the website were downloaded from Pexels.com
 - The social media icons in the header were taken from Font Awesome
+- Video on the About page is embeded from YouTube